SrikanthParvathala/Healthcare-orchestration-impact-prototype/README.md

 ## Overview

-In 2026, Hippocratic AI moved from selling individual voice agents to selling **Agentic Orchestrators** — coordinated teams of AI agents designed to move whole-population outcomes like 30-day readmission rates, HEDIS measures, and CMS Star Ratings.
+In 2026, Hippocratic AI moved from selling individual voice agents to selling **Agentic Orchestrators**, coordinated teams of AI agents designed to move whole-population outcomes like 30-day readmission rates, HEDIS measures, and CMS Star Ratings.
 That's a much bigger claim than "the agent completed the call," and it raises a specific data question:

 > **How do you measure whether the coordination layer is actually earning its keep?**